qudus95/qudus95/README.md

 <h1 align="center">Hi 👋, I'm qudus95</h1>
 <h3 align="center">A passionate frontend web developer from pakistan</h3>
-I'd love to help you create an eye-catching profile README, qudus95!
  To make it truly unique and tailored to you, could you please share a few details:
 1. **Your profession or current role** (e.g., Software Engineer, Data Scientist, Student, etc.)
 2. **Your top technical skills or areas of expertise** (e.g., Python, JavaScript, Machine Learning, DevOps, etc.)
 3. **Favorite or most notable projects** (if any, please share repo links or brief descriptions)